Home Compare EME vs GBF.DE

 EMCOR Group vs Bilfinger: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with EMCOR carrying a narrow edge on growth.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+EMCOR holds the cleaner structural position, with the lead spread across profitability and growth.
 On the market side, EMCOR is in better shape — its trend is intact while Bilfinger SE's trend has broken down.
 That puts structure and market broadly in agreement — EMCOR's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (EME: Russell 1000, GBF.DE: HDAX).
+Peer scores are normalised within each company's primary universe (EME: S&P 500, GBF.DE: STOXX 600).

 INDUSTRY COMPARISON